lvclark/lvclark.github.io/excellence_in_breeding/vcf_filter.md

 Packages for this tutorial
 --------------------------

 We will use the `VariantAnnotation` package from [Bioconductor](http://bioconductor.org/packages/release/bioc/html/VariantAnnotation.html) to read and filter VCFs.
-We will also use `ape` to do a phylogenetic tree.
+We will also use `ape` to make a phylogenetic tree.
 If you don't have these packages already, install them like so:

 ``` r
 install.packages("BiocManager", "ape")